 Peggy and her husband, Robert, have three daughters, eight grandchildren, and one great-granddaughter.

-Amanda “Aimee” Dollerschell, Director
+Amanda “Aimee” Dollerschell, Treasurer

 Amanda “Aimee” Dollerschell is the General Manager of The Willard Telephone Company.
 She has served in that role since 2014.
 Aimee’s background includes a variety of positions with the following companies: Wildwood CACFP, Bank of Colorado, and Pepsi.